Team based care strategy in PEI

 The meeting included various health care professionals and administrators from the Sherwood PMH, who discussed their collaborative approach to patient care H.

-Team Structure: The Sherwood PMH includes a diverse team of health care professionals supporting the family physician, such as a registered nurse, social worker, physiotherapist, pharmacist, and a licensed practical nurse.
+Team Structure: The Sherwood PMH includes a diverse team of health care professionals supporting the family physician, such as a nurse practitioner, registered nurse, social worker, physiotherapist, pharmacist, and a licensed practical nurse.
 Each team member plays a crucial role in providing comprehensive care to patients.

 Collaboration and Patient Flow: The Sherwood PMH team emphasized the importance of working together as a cohesive unit.
 Practice facilitators and weekly team meetings help them map out patient flow and quality improvement initiatives within the PMH.
 This collaborative approach enables each team member to work within their full scope of practice, which ultimately benefits the patients.